ForhadIsrafil/json-data-to-excel-insert-update-python-script/README.md

 # json-data-to-excel-insert-update-python-script
-this a fiverr project for json-data to excel insert-update by python-script
+this is a fiverr project for json-data to excel insert-update by python-script